 “So it’s not searching the entire universe of stocks.”

 “No, not yet, this is the initial baby step.
-Should I have expanded it?”
+I know it found others originally, should I have expanded it?”

 “No, your system is simple and direct.
 Out of five hundred stocks, can the algorithm find thirty that will do better than the index itself?
 The goal is clear, measuring results is easy, it works or it doesn’t.
 Your approach is an orderly intelligent way to test the program.”